 How you can make a big difference: When the demise of the LNT Model and the benefits from its demise are written history, wouldn’t it be good to be one of the 100 that made the big difference?
 Please donate to make the big difference for all those that live on this planet.

 Your help: Presently, we have a unique courtroom opportunity because the NRC has denied the petitions to discontinue using the LNT model.
 We believe the NRC denied the petitions illegally and we have a certain amount of time to sue and to force the NRC to reconsider the petitions based on the best available science.
 Please support our lawsuit with a generous donation.

-The lawsuit will be launched after $150,000 has been raised in donations.
+The lawsuit will be launched after a total of $150,000 has been raised in donations.